Code-Institute-Submissions/dhruv2102-MS1/README.md

 ## Known Issues

-1. The Caraousel Images don't transition smoothly
+1. The Carousel Images don't transition smoothly
     - Possible Fix: The possible fix for this is using javascript

 2. Low Lighthouse Best Practices Results
-    - This is caused due to first 2 images in carousel aren't being loaded by the browser
+    - This is caused as to first 2 images in carousel aren't being loaded by the browser
-    - This images are loaded perfectly when the project is run locally.
+    - These images are loaded perfectly when the project is run locally.
     - Fix:
         - The issue was that file path for the first 2 pictures had a leading slash.
 Since github pages is case sensitive and needs the relative path the leading `/` caused an issue.

 ## Deployment